KIPAC/Physics89L/docs/Week1.md

 The statistics we will be covering are the mean, median, mode, standard deviation and standard error of a distribution.

-These topics are covered in chapters 1 and 2 of: "Measurements and Their Uncertainties : A Practical Guide to Modern Error Analysis" which is available online via the Stanford bookstore.
+These topics are covered in chapters 1 and 2 of: "Measurements and Their Uncertainties : A Practical Guide to Modern Error Analysis" which is available online via the Stanford library.
 You don't need to read those chapters, but you may find them a useful reference, and they present the material in a somewhat different way than we will be presenting it, which you might find more intuitive.

 ## Scientific context and resources